chisness/maxchiswick/_pages/home.md

 [Chabad World Tour](https://chabadworldtour.com): I like visiting Chabad houses, especially when traveling.
 This is a map of the ones I've been to so far.

 [Hotel Eggs](https://hoteleggs.com): I like eating eggs.
-Unfortunately most hotels do not make very good ones (or maybe I'm staying at the wrong hotels).
+Unfortunately most hotels do not make very good ones (or maybe I'm staying at the wrong hotels), not to mention the oils they're likely using.
 Site in progress.
 [Instagram here](https://instagram.com/hoteleggs).

 [Rotisserie Ride](https://rotisserieride.com): In late 2019 I came up with an idea to ride a bicycle from LA to NYC via Chicago consuming rotisserie (or other supermarket) chicken each day.
 I hope that this will happen in 2025 or 2026.
 Site currently not active.
 Want to sponsor a chicken or join for a segment?
 [Get in touch](mailto:max.chiswick@gmail.com).